• Skip to primary navigation

 A brightly colored dough in a bowl.

-• Form each piece into a ball and the poke a hole in the center with your finger.
-Make hole larger by placing both index fingers into the center and then rotating in a circular fashion.
+• Form each piece into a ball and then poke a hole in the center with your finger.
+Make the hole larger by placing both index fingers into the center and then rotating in a circular fashion.
 The hole shrinks in size as the bagels sit.

 Rolling bread dough around fingers.